chaosblade-io/chaosblade-box/README.md

 mvn clean package -Dmaven.test.skip=true
 ```

-If you compile the chaosbox image, you can do:
+If you compile the chaosblade-box image, you can do:
 ```bash
 make build_image
 ```